mriedmann/java-pact-example/README.md

 java -jar provider/build/libs/gs-actuator-service-0.1.0.jar
 ```

-### Verify the pact
+### Verify the CustomerConsumer

-Now you can verify the pact against the service you have just started
+Now you can verify the CustomerConsumer against the service you have just started

 Just do this: